 You can easily transform tabbouleh salad into a snack for a party.
 Take smaller leaves of romaine lettuce and fill them with tabbouleh.
 This way everybody can just take one leaf of the salad.
 I think this is a great way to introduce the idea of tabbouleh in a few bites.

-I love eating tabbouleh as part of a Lebanese meze or in a buddha bowl with fattoush salad, hummus, baba ganoush, falafel balls, tahini sauce, pita bread and tahini and carob molasses.
+I love eating tabbouleh as part of a Lebanese meze or in a Lebanese bowl with fattoush salad, hummus, baba ganoush, falafel balls, tahini sauce, pita bread and tahini and carob molasses.

 Tabbouleh Salad (V, GF Options)